kochnev/otus-python-2017/hw5/README.md

 Simple HTTP web server
 =====================

-Implement a Web server.
+Implementation of Simple HTTP Web server.
 Multithreading architecture was used.

 ## Description ##